Scientific Name

 Genus: Stapelianthus

-Stapelianthus pilosus is a clump-forming succulent with green to dark brown richly branched stems.
-It grows up to 4 inches (10 cm) tall.
-Stems are cylindrical, up to 12 inches (30 cm) long, and up to 0.5 inches (1.3 cm) in diameter.
-The leaves emerge green in spring but quickly begin assuming their bright, eye-catching hues.
-Flowers are yellow with brown spots, up to 0.7 inches (1.8 cm) across, and have five triangular lobes.
+Stapelianthus pilosus is a small, highly branched succulent that forms a clump of green to dark brown stems densely covered with tubercles, each tipped with a soft bristle.
+The stems are erect, ascending, or decumbent, cylindrical, and can grow up to 12 inches (30 cm) long and 0.5 inches (1.3 cm) in diameter.
+The tubercles emerge green in spring but quickly assume their bright, eye-catching hues.

-The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
-Using the seeds is also a method to propagate Stapeliads.
+The easiest and best way to propagate Stapeliads is by taking stem cuttings, which can be taken virtually year-round.
+Using seeds is also a method of propagating Stapeliads.

 Links